TU does not discriminate against students, faculty or staff based on sex in any of

 of sexual violence to individuals who are responsible for handling the university’s

-The university will notify students of the information that will be disclosed, to
+response.
+The university will notify students of the information that will be disclosed,

-If a complainant requests that his/her name not be revealed to the alleged perpetrator
+If a complainant requests that their name not be revealed to the alleged perpetrator

 or asks that the university not investigate or seek action against the alleged perpetrator,